 Radon can enter a home through the floor and walls- anywhere there is an opening between the home and the soil.
 Examples of such openings include dirt floor crawl spaces, unsealed sumps, cracks in slab-on-grade floors, utility penetrations, and the tiny pore spaces in concrete block walls.
 A basement, of course, provides a large surface area that contacts soil material.

-Complete Basement Systems offers Radon removal services for individuals living in: Minneapolis MN, St. Paul MN, Mason City IA, Rochester MN, Austin MN, Albert Lea MN, Fairmont MN, Mankato MN, Burnsville MN, Eden Prairie MN, Saint Cloud MN, and other areas of MN and IA
+Complete Basement Systems offers Radon removal services for individuals living in: Minneapolis MN, St. Paul MN, Rochester MN, Austin MN, Albert Lea MN, Fairmont MN, Mankato MN, Burnsville MN, Eden Prairie MN, Saint Cloud MN, and other areas of MN.

 Once radon enters a home, it moves freely throughout the indoor air and people can breathe it into their lungs where it can cause cell damage that may lead to lung cancer, and that's why you need Radon mitigation services from Complete Basement Systems.
 Understanding how it distributes through the home environment can help explain why timing and location are important factors to consider when conducting a radon test.